Thursday, January 29, 2015

 Richard Prince, Untitled Cowboy, 1989.

-I realize that usually when that question is asked it's asked mockingly, and my hope is that this project can change that, and the question and the way artists answer it can become a doorway to a true pursuit of knowledge and understanding.
+My hope is that this project can change that, and the question and the way artists answer it can become a doorway to a true pursuit of knowledge and understanding.
 There are no requirements as to how the artists may answer the question.
-I simply pose, and they answer.
+I simply pose it, and they answer.
 So stay tuned, and as always, enjoy!

 Sunday, January 25, 2015